syamantm/thymeleaf-xml/README.md

         return modelAndView;
     }

-    The finished Controller would look like
+The finished Controller would look like:

     @Controller
     public class UserController {